Lecture Notes in Cosmology: Light-cone structure in the FLRW geometry

 From the FLRW metric \eqref{FLRWmet}, the condition $ds^2 = 0$ gives us:

-We put our observer at $r = 0$ and $t = t_0$.
-The plus sign in the above equation then describes an outgoing photon, i.e. the future light-cone, whereas the negative sign describes an incoming photon, i.e. the past-light cone, which is much more interesting to us.
+We position ourselves, the observers, at $\chi = 0$ and $t = t_0$.
+The plus sign in the above equation describes an outgoing photon, i.e., the future light cone, whereas the negative sign describes an incoming photon, i.e., the past-light cone, which is much more interesting to us.
 So, let us keep the negative sign and discuss the shape of the light-cone.

-Assume that $a(0) = 0$.
-Therefore, the slope of the past light-cone starts as $-a(t_0)$, which we can normalise as $-1$, i.e. locally the past light-cone is identical to the one in Minkowski space.
-However, $a$ goes to zero, so the light-cone becomes flat, encompassing more radii than it would for Minkowski space.
-See Fig.~\ref{Fig:lightcone-comdist}.
+At $t = t_0$, the slope of the past light-cone is $-a(t_0)$.
+We will see that we can normalize $a(t_0)$ to $-1$.
+This means that at $t = t_0$, the past light-cone is identical to the one in Minkowski space.
+Let us assume that $a(0) = 0$: a cosmological model with the Big-Bang.
+Then, at the crossing of the $\chi$-axis, the light-cone becomes flat, encompassing more radii than it would in Minkowski space.
 We can show this analytically by taking the second derivative of Eq.~\eqref{lightconecomdist} with the minus sign:

-Being $a > 0$ and $\dot a > 0$ (we consider just the case of an expanding universe), the function $t(r)$ is convex (i.e. it is ``bent upwards'').
+Being $a > 0$ and $\dot a > 0$ (we consider only the case of an expanding universe), the function $t(\chi)$ is convex (i.e., it ``bends upwards'').

+Let us make a concrete example.
+Consider $a(t) = (t/t_0)^{2/3}$.
+This, as we shall see, is the evolution of the scale factor with cosmic time for a spatially flat universe filled with pressureless matter.